 Log level Description Trace All information from the system is stored in the log file.
+Trace ⚠ Generates very large amounts of data.
 Debug Log file stores additional information from the system in addition to regular information (see Log level: Info) Info Log file contains information about the status of the asset, connection information, etc. Warning Only warnings are stored in the log file Error Only error messages are stored in the log file